TrueFi-Protocol/bug-bounty/README.md

 4. Missing best practices in SSL/TLS configuration.
 5. Denial of service that is not a result of application engineering.
 6. Content spoofing and text injection issues without showing an attack vector/without being able to modify HTML/CSS.
-7. Game theory attacks which are noted already in the whitepaper (e.g parasitic markets, malicious resolution source).
+7. Game theory attacks which are noted already in the specification (e.g parasitic markets, malicious resolution source).
 8. Comma Separated Values (CSV) injection without demonstrating a vulnerability.
 9. Vulnerabilities within “Financial Opportunities” are not covered by this program.
 However, these vulnerabilities may be eligible for financial opportunity bounties and review by our team and we encourage them to be submitted without reward for the security of the ecosystem.